Commissioning editor

 - online, digital publishing and e-books.

-Directory and database publishing is an active and growing sector.
-These providers publish commercial, scientific and professional information in print and electronic form.
-The information can then be used by firms to market their goods and services to businesses and the public.
+Directory and database publishing is another area of employment, with commercial, scientific and professional information in print and electronic form being used by firms to market their goods and services to businesses and the public.

 Look for job vacancies at: